mike-adonis/pokedox/README.md

 **Containerization**

-This application is capable of containerizing itself without requiring docker file, but I have added a docker file just in case, I integrated a plugin called _jib_ that will build docker images locally or to a container registry.
+This application is capable of containerizing itself without requiring a docker file, but I have added a docker file just in case, I integrated a plugin called _jib_ that will build docker images locally or to a container registry.

 (Recommended) To build an image to your local docker daemon simply run the command _"mvn jib:dockerBuild"_ in the root